Advanced Dungeons & Dragons CD-ROM Core Rules: Business impact

 The original 1996 release of the Core Rules resulted in unhappiness with TSR from retail stores that stocked the product.
 The product's release date was in mid-1996, and at the time, the computer supplies store Babbage's was undergoing severe financial difficulties that would result in their bankruptcy and liquidation proceedings by late 1996.
-TSR and Babbage's had arranged a large order of around 10,000–30,000 copies at the start of 1996, when the financial situation of Babbage's was less obviously dire.
+TSR and Babbage's had arranged a large order of around 10,000-30,000 copies at the start of 1996, when the financial situation of Babbage's was less obviously dire.
 TSR elected to ship the order to Babbage's anyway, despite the fact many of its mall stores were moving to sell all remaining inventory and close.
 The deeply discounted copies of the Core Rules at Babbage's tanked the overall market, as rather than pay the suggested retail price, interested buyers could grab cheap copies from Babbage's.
 Other retailers would have to choose between discounting their own stock or seeing very slow sales.
 The incident weakened the remaining trust retailers had in TSR, making them hesitant to place large orders.

 The reason why TSR pressed ahead with this shipment, despite warnings from its own employees, was due to a financial arrangement mid-90s TSR used known as "factoring".
 Factoring worked like this: TSR first arranged contracts with retailers to buy their products and offered a discounted rate for contracts signed in January.
 TSR then took these contracts to investment banks, and was advanced money immediately by the banks, with the banks to be paid off from the eventual sales of the product.
 This financial innovation allowed TSR to be essentially "paid in advance", less fees from the banks and from discounts given to suppliers.
 It had the key downside of not being flexible to changing market conditions, however, such as the news of Babbage's bankruptcy.
-TSR was forced into the awful choice of essentially paying out of pocket to the banks to undo the contract, or to ship anyway and comply with the contract terms.
+TSR was forced into the choice of essentially paying out of pocket to the banks to undo the contract, or to ship anyway and comply with the contract terms.
 TSR itself was in grave financial difficulties in 1996, and unable to easily raise cash to take the option of renegotiating the arrangement, so they elected to proceed as normal, despite being destructive to sales in the long-term.

 According to Jim Fallone, a director of sales and marketing at TSR, TSR's expenses in producing the product were "not recouped".